In the Background

 🎬 🍿 📽 🎞

 p.s.
 When I still lived in New York, I was in an MTV "Basement Tape" video.
 I had to give up my summer waitressing job to go to the callbacks, but with only 2 weeks left before fall semester began, it was worth the risk.
 I was concerned about my lost job, and was very nervous, but...
 I got a part!

 Here I am, in 1985, dancing in "Jeannie, Boppin' Jeannie," by Frank Haskell.
-My pink circle skirt, which I just recently sold, was originally a vintage dress of superb quality.
-Although it still fit (just), it was no longer flattering or appropriate.
+My pink circle skirt, which I recently sold, was originally a vintage dress of superb quality.
+Although it still fit, albeit tightly, it was no longer flattering or appropriate.